 After the death of Henry V on 22nd August 1422.
 Owen was appointed as keeper of the wardrobe to his twenty year old widow, Queen Catherine of Valois, the daughter of Charles VI of France, and at some point he became the Dowager Queen's lover.
 Legend relates that he caught the Queen's eye when she saw him swimming, or that he tripped and fell into her lap when dancing.
 No documentation has survived of Owen's marriage to Catherine of Valois in 1429.
 The discovery of at least three of the queen's illegitimate children had caused scandal at the time, and was seen as an insult to the memory of the great Henry V. Owen and Catherine produced at least six children in all.

-This was arguable, since her descent was through Gaunt's illegitimate son John Beaufort, born of the Duke's affair with his long term mistress Katherine Swynford, whom he later married.
+This was arguable since her descent was through Gaunt's illegitimate son John Beaufort, born of the Duke's affair with his long term mistress Katherine Swynford, whom he later married.
 It was accepted that the Beauforts were later legitimized by King Richard II, but a clause had been inserted into the document debarring the Beauforts from the throne.
-Click for Tudor genealogy.

-At the outbreak of the Wars of the Roses, Edmund was captured by Yorkist William Herbert in 1456 and imprisoned him at Carmarthen Castle, where he died of the plague on 3 November 1456, leaving his 13 year old widow seven months pregnant with their child.
+At the outbreak of the Wars of the Roses, Edmund was captured by Yorkist William Herbert in 1456 who imprisoned him at Carmarthen Castle, where he died of the plague on 3 November 1456, leaving his 13-year-old widow seven months pregnant with their child.

 Edmund Tudor was buried at Carmarthen Grey Friars.
 His remains were removed in 1539 at the dissolution of the monasteries during the reign of his grandson Henry VIII, to the choir of St David's Cathedral.